Mursi draws fire with new Egypt decree

 Heba Morayef, Egypt director for Human Rights Watch, said: “Egypt needed judicial reform and the public prosecutor is a Mubarak holdover, but granting the president absolute power and immunity is not the way to do it.”

-Additional reporting by Ahmed Tolba and Tom Perry; Writing by Tom Perry; Editing by Michael Roddy
+Additional reporting by Ahmed Tolba and Tom Perry; Writing by Tom Perry and Marwa Awad; Editing by Michael Roddy and Todd Eastham